mame/quine-relay/README.md

 ### Ubuntu

-If you are using Ubuntu 15.10 "Wily Werewolf", you can perform the following steps.
+If you are using Ubuntu 16.04 "Xenial Xerus", you can perform the following steps.

 #### 1. Install all interpreters/compilers.